Nika Ninua

-Nika Ninua (ნიკა ნინუა; born 22 June 1999) is a Georgian professional footballer who plays as a midfielder for Greek Super League 2 club PAOK B.
+Nika Ninua (ნიკა ნინუა; born 22 June 1999) is a Georgian professional footballer who plays as a midfielder for Dinamo Tbilisi.

 Career

 Ninua was born in Tbilisi on June 22, 1999.
-His talent stood out from an early age and he soon joined the youth academy at FC Dinamo Tbilisi, while at the same time from 2014 he became a Georgian international with his country’s youth teams.
+His talent stood out from an early age and he soon joined the youth academy at FC Dinamo Tbilisi, while at the same time from 2014 he became a Georgian international with his country's youth teams.

 Dinamo Tbilisi

 In November 2016 he was included in the first-team squad and began to find a role for himself.
-He made his debut soon afterwards, and by the end of that season he made 18 appearances, while on June 17, 2017 he scored his debut professional goal.
+He made his debut soon afterwards, and by the end of that season he made 18 appearances, while on June 17, 2017, he scored his debut professional goal.

 He gradually became integral in the squad and, despite his young age, he was selected the captain’s armband.
 His big breakthrough season came in the 2019 Erovnuli Liga, when he scored eight goals and provided 11 assists in 37 matches.

 His overall record at Dinamo Tbilisi reads: 95 games, 14 goals, and 15 assists, while he also celebrated two Erovnuli Liga titles, and became a key member of the Georgia U21 team.